 To start, let’s slim down your waist.
 If you’ve been packing on the pounds, you might have been trying to lose them.
 Not only is the extra weight bad for your health, but it’s going to bog down your premiums.
 Weight is a key indicator of health.
 Overweight is going to equal higher premiums.

-The next advice we offer our clients is be tobacco-free.
+The next advice we offer our clients is to be tobacco-free.
 Before you apply, wait at least one year and quit smoking.
 Puffing on your cigarettes makes good premiums go up in smoke.
-In fact, smoking is the worst thing you can do if you want cheap insurance.
+In fact, smoking is the worst thing you can do if you want cheap life insurance.

 Just about every life insurance company is going to sell a 15-year term policy, but they aren’t the same.
 15-year plans tend to be cheaper, but some companies are still going to charge you ridiculous rates.

 You need to find the one company who offers the lowest rates for your desired policy.
 We can help you find that target company.
 In fact, it’s the reason we create Best Life Quotes.

 In our independent agency, we have contracts with over 30 companies, meaning we can help you compare 30 different companies all at once.

 When applying for term life insurance coverage, it is a good idea to work with an experienced insurance agent who has access to several insurers.
 This will allow you to compare different insurance companies’ policies in order to determine which policy and premium fits best with your situation, financial goals, and budget.

 After reading this article, you might still have some questions.
 How do I know if I need a 15-year term or a 10-year term?
 How large should my policy be?
 These are all questions we can answer for you.